mszegedy/plea/story/ch-4.md

 Pyotr snapped.
 "Oh, I'm _sorry,_ you have serious mental health issues and you decided to blame _me?_ I take back what I said about your rationality, Alexey, you have to be really… _special_ to think it makes any damned sense to make your obvious mental illness _my_ responsibility.
 I didn't raise you, I didn't own you, and I certainly didn't abuse you in any way, so if you decide to use the word 'traumagenic' even _once—_"

 Alexey lunged at Pyotr and grabbed him by the neck, toppling him off the podium and slamming his head on the marble steps.
-Pyotr, dazed, didn't immediately think to fight back—
+Pyotr, dazed, didn't immediately think to fight back.
+Alexey's fingers left black handprints on his throat, and crude oil dripped down onto his clean beige pants.

 "She became _insane,_ is what happened!
 If I talk to _any_ trans person who you haven't touched, they will have normal, sane self-doubts, like their face or their hair or their shadow!"